vespa-engine/blog/_posts/2023-06-13-enhancing-vespas-embedding-management-capabilities.md

 which can be substantial for high-dimensional vector representations.
 In addition, with Vespa Cloud’s [auto-scaling feature](https://cloud.vespa.ai/en/autoscaling), developers do not need to worry about scaling with changes in traffic or compute demanding batch jobs.
-Vespa Cloud also allows bringing your models using the generic HuggingFaceEmbedder.
+Vespa Cloud also allows bringing your models using the [HuggingFace Embedder](https://docs.vespa.ai/en/embedding.html#huggingface-embedder) with model files in the application package.
 Embedding models are automatically accelerated with GPU if the application uses [Vespa Cloud GPU instances](https://blog.vespa.ai/gpu-accelerated-ml-inference-in-vespa-cloud/).
 Read more on the [Vespa Cloud model hub](https://cloud.vespa.ai/en/model-hub).